qsnake/gpaw/doc/install/installationguide.rst

    :file:`{<my-directory>}/lib64/python`) in your :envvar:`$PYTHONPATH`
    environment variable.
 Usually :envvar:`$HOME` is a good choice for :file:`{<my-directory>}`.

+   **Note** that this installation is suitable only as a first try, if you install on a cluster, please follow :ref:`install_custom_installation`.

 4) Get the tar file :file:`gpaw-setups-{<version>}.tar.gz` from the :ref:`setups` page